 - Dates for each interview

 Detailed notes can help you decide which company to choose.
 If you have the good fortune of receiving more than one offer, they’re especially useful.
 Finally, if you don’t pass an interview, your notes may help you if you apply again later.

 A job hunt can challenge you in unexpected ways and it may take longer than you think.
 Keeping a positive attitude can help you through the tougher parts and doubt.

 Stick with it, even if it feels impossible.
-It’s always hard looking for a new job and that’s true even though we have the great fortune of working in tech.
+It’s always hard looking for a new job, even though we have the great fortune of working in tech.

 I find meditation and exercise helpful for dealing with feelings of frustration or worry.
-If you’ve never meditated, I like Mindfulness in Plain English for beginners.
+I recommend Mindfulness in Plain English for beginners.

 Plan on applying and interviewing at more than one place

-A friend of mine applied to one place, interviewed there, and got the job.
-He feels fortunate that it worked out so well but he also wishes he had applied to other companies too because:
+A friend applied to one place, interviewed there, and got the job.
+He feels fortunate that it worked out but he wishes he had applied to other companies too because:

 - It gives you a better understanding of your options.